 Komodo Resort: Large wooden boats complete with gear up area and partially covered sun deck.
 Bean bags are on board as well as a marine toilet and fresh water bins for equipment and cameras.
-Average travel time from the resort to the sites are one hour.
+Average travel time from the resort to the sites is one hour.
 Exit the water via ladders at the back of the boat.

 Misool Resort: Spacious fiberglass speedboats with enough room to easily store snorkeling equipment.
 The boats do not have a toilet onboard but do offer a full canopy for sun protection and a ladder to help exit the water.
 Distances from the resort average twenty five minutes.

 Wakatobi: Large wooden boats complete with gear up area and full canopy for sun protection.
 Marine toilets with showers are on all boats as well as fresh water bins for equipment and cameras.
 Average travel time from the resort to the sites is fifteen minutes.
 Exit the water via ladders on the side of the boat.

 On this page you will find our Tour Dates & Pricing (see below contact form), a Booking Form and Details of Payment schedule including deposit and final balance.
 If you have any further questions please complete the form and we will reply within 24hrs.

 12 April – 10 May 2023

 Initial deposit to secure your booking $1,500 per person